 Art education has developed into an important aspect of my practice.
 Especially thanks to Kettle’s Yard gallery in Cambridge, and Bow Arts Trust in London, through which I have received training, designed materials as well as designed and delivered many enjoyable projects and workshops, both long and short term, in schools and the community.

 Any schools or arts organisations interested in working together should feel free to contact me at firstname.lastname@example.org

 Descriptions of Space at North Cambridge Academy.

-Joining the education team at Kettle’s Yard and a Year 8 class at North Cambridge Academy, I worked with the class over multiple sessions, learning about design process, representing space, and thinking about the possibilities of paper as a material to create an interactive map of the school how they see it.
+Joining the education team at Kettle’s Yard and a Year 8 class at North Cambridge Academy, I worked with the class over multiple sessions, instructing on design process, representing space, and thinking about the possibilities of paper as a material to create an interactive map of the school how they see it.

 Guide To Lansbury Lawrence Primary School.

 This Modernist primary school was originally designed and built as part of the 1951 Festival of Britain, and includes architectural features and ceramic murals by artist Peggy Angus throughout the building.

-I worked with Year 6 and Bow Art’s trust for term-long project to create a guide to the school, helping the class to learn about, appreciate and be proud of the school they come from.
-I delivered a number of workshops over multiple visits to encourage the creation of each aspect of the guide including: illustration; design; layout through a creative paper folding workshop; structure of the guide through ‘tour-guide’ performances; and writing including Haiku-style writing on location.
+I worked with Year 6 and Bow Arts for a term-long project to create a guide to the school, helping the class to learn about, appreciate and be proud of the school they come from.
+I delivered a number of workshops over multiple visits to encourage the pupils in the creation of each aspect of the guide including: illustration; design; layout through a creative paper folding workshop; structure of the guide through theatrical ‘tour-guide’ performances; and writing including Haiku-style writing on location.